Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 Step 6: Optimization Post-Processing
 --------------------------------------------------------------------

-To truly leverage optimization, users must be able to effectively analyze the resulting data.
-This includes extracting the Pareto front, evaluating trends in the ``Free Variables``, selecting candidate designs etc. Copy the ``my_plotting_functions.py`` file from the
+To fully leverage optimization, users must be able to effectively analyze the resulting data.
+This includes extracting the Pareto front, evaluating trends in the ``Free Variables``, and selecting candidate designs.

-``examples/mach_opt_examples/bspm_opt`` folder to get the custom functions created for plotting the Pareto front and ``Free Variables`` of this optimization.
+Copy the ``my_plotting_functions.py`` file from the ``examples/mach_opt_examples/bspm_opt`` folder to get the custom functions created for plotting the Pareto front and ``Free Variables`` of this optimization.

 Create a file named ``plot_script.py``.
 Copy paste the code provided below to plot the Pareto front.
 As this optimization has three objetives, the marker color is used to indicate the value of the third objective, weighted ripple.

 .. code-block:: python